bitburner-official/bitburner-src/markdown/bitburner.server.md

 </td><td>

-Flag indicating whether this is a purchased server
+Flag indicating whether this is a server owned by the player (e.g., home, cloud servers, hacknet servers)

 </td></tr>